inferno-framework/inferno-core/docs/writing-tests/test-inputs-outputs.md

 ## Defining Outputs
 The `output` method defines an output.
-It is used in a test's definition block to define which outputs a test uses, and within a test's `run` block to assign a value to an output.
+It is used in a test's definition block to define which outputs a test provides, and within a test's `run` block to assign a value to an output.
 Multiple outputs can be defined/assigned at once.

 ```ruby
 test do